isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    support this in the configuration file.

 This example illustrates configuring a custom long option in a reservation.
-The server, when sending a response, will split this option in several options using the same code (11 options with option code 240).
+The server, when sending a response, will split this option into several options with the same code (11 options with option code 240).

 .. note::

-   Currently the server does not support storing long options is the database, either host reservations or configuration backend.
+   Currently the server does not support storing long options in the databases, either host reservations or configuration backend.

 The server is also able to receive packets with split options (options using